oroinc/docker-build/docker-compose/README.md

 ## Types of compose configuration
 1. `compose.yaml` - for the enterprise version of the application.
 The services used are PostgreSQL, Redis, RMQ, Elasticsearch, Mongo DB.
 1. `compose-orocommerce-application.yaml` - for the community version of the application.
 Only PostgreSQL is used.
+1. `compose_ee_services.yaml` - used together with `compose-orocommerce-application.yaml` and allow run enterprise version of the application with all services except mongo DB.
+Used to launch enterprise version of the application in VirtualBox on OS windows and iOS.

 > **NOTE:** `compose.yaml` is used by default and should not be specified in commands.
 If it is necessary to use `compose-orocommerce-application.yaml`, it must be specified using the `-f` option.
 Example: `-f compose-orocommerce-application.yaml`